munrocape/bellwoods-bot/README.md

+# Toronto Bottleshops

+This is a scraper and website to list up-to-date bottleshop listings for breweries around Toronto.

+Currently, it supports:

-# Bellwoods Bot
+- [x] Bellwoods

-This is a simple service that acomplishes two things:

-1. Check what beers are currently available
-2. Alert on changes to the list - new additions and those that have gone the way of Yeezy 350s (sold out)

-In the interests of combating scope creep, I hope this list does not grow.
+- [ ] Burdock
+- [ ] Rainhard
+- [ ] Bloodbrothers
+- [ ] Leftfield

+Feel free to add to this list or make a PR.